ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tasks/delete.rst

     DELETE /v2/tasks/{taskId}/attributes/{attributeId}/securityLabels/{securityLabel}

-For example, the query below will remove the ``TLP Amber`` Security Label from the Attribute with ID 54321 on the Task:
+For example, the query below will remove the ``TLP:AMBER`` Security Label from the Attribute with ID 54321 on the Task:

 .. code::

-    DELETE /v2/tasks/12345/attributes/54321/securityLabels/TLP%20Amber
+    DELETE /v2/tasks/12345/attributes/54321/securityLabels/TLP%3AAMBER

 Delete Task Security Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^